 Immediate annuities are designed to make payments to the annuity owner (the annuitant) that will continue as long as he (or she) lives.
 As its name indicates, an immediate annuity starts making regular annuity payments right away.
 In contrast, a deferred annuity enables a person to invest his money through an annuity contract that does not make any annuity payments to the annuitant until he (or she) decides to start receiving them.
 Deferred annuities may be worthwhile for even young adults.
 If you are considering purchasing a deferred annuity, there are some things that you should know about them, so you will be able to make an informed decision.

-First, let’s consider the major differences between the two basic investment types of deferred annuities – fixed and variable.
+First, we will consider the major differences between the two basic investment types of deferred annuities – fixed and variable.

-•Earnings potential: Fixed annuities are like certificates of deposit, except that the earnings are tax-deferred and, for some fixed annuities, the interest rate that is paid may change from year-to-year.
-If the interest rate is variable, rather than fixed, the insurance company usually guarantees at least a certain minimum interest rate for each year and may offer a relatively high competitive initial rate for the first one to three years.
-While fixed annuities provide a guaranteed minimum level of income for the life of the contract, they may not keep up with the rates of inflation, especially after income taxes are considered.
+- Earnings potential: Fixed annuities are like certificates of deposit, except that the earnings are tax-deferred and, for some so-called fixed annuities, the interest rate that is paid may change from year-to-year.
+If the interest rate is actually variable, rather than fixed, the insurance company usually guarantees at least a certain minimum interest rate for each year and may offer a relatively high competitive initial rate for the first one to three years.
+Although fixed annuities provide a guaranteed minimum level of income for the life of the contract, this level of income may not keep up with the rates of inflation, especially after income taxes are taken into consideration.

-Variable annuities are like mutual funds (i.e., they may have profits or losses each year), except that their earnings are tax-deferred.
+Variable annuities are similar to mutual funds (i.e., they may have profits or losses each year), except that their earnings are tax-deferred.
 The annuity owner can periodically change how his (or her) investments are allocated among various types of securities funds offered by the insurance company.
-Usually, this can be done without having to pay an extra fee.
+Usually, this can be done without needing to pay a fee.
 However, the owner of a variable annuity is limited to investing in only the securities funds being offered by the insurance company.

 Typically, the stock funds that are offered under variable annuity contracts have substantially higher long-term returns than fixed annuities and, therefore, variable annuities provide the potential for annuity owners to keep pace with, if not exceed, the rate of inflation.
 However, because they are a lot like mutual funds, variable annuities may sometimes provide lower cumulative returns than fixed annuities for periods as long as 10 years or more.

-•Return of principal: Fixed annuities guarantee to pay back the original investment, plus the interest that has been earned.
-Conversely, most variable annuities don’t guarantee that the original investment will be repaid.
-However, some variable annuities guarantee to pay a total amount equal to the greater of either (a) the annuity owner’s contributions plus a minimum return, or (b) the value of the account.
-Of course, you pay extra for this guarantee.
+- Return of principal: Fixed annuities guarantee to pay back the original investment, plus the interest that has been earned.
+Conversely, most variable annuities do not guarantee that the original investment will be repaid.
+However, some variable annuities guarantee to pay a total amount equal to the greater of either (a) the annuity owner’s total payments plus a minimum return, or (b) the value of the account.
+However, there is an extra fee for this guarantee.

 Next, be aware of the tax considerations regarding deferred annuities.

-•Tax deferral of income: As previously indicated, all income (interest, dividends, capital gains, etc.) earned by an annuity is tax deferred; i.e., earnings are not taxed until they are withdrawn.
-This is true regardless of whether the annuity is tax-qualified or non-qualified.
+- Tax deferral of income: As previously indicated, all earnings (interest, dividends, capital gains, etc.) by a deferred annuity are tax deferred (i.e., earnings are not taxed until they are withdrawn).
+This is true regardless of whether the annuity is tax-qualified or not.

-•Tax consequences of switching funds: For a variable annuity, the owner can switch among the various funds offered by the insurance company, without tax consequences.
-In contrast, switches among mutual funds not associated with a variable annuity result in taxable gains and/or losses, if the accounts are not tax-deferred or tax-exempt.
+- Tax consequences of switching funds: For a variable annuity, the owner can switch among the various funds offered by the insurance company, without tax consequences.
+In contrast, switches among mutual funds that are not associated with a variable annuity result in taxable gains and/or losses, if the accounts are not tax-deferred or tax-exempt.